 MEF-110-3K Multi-Band End Fed Half Wave Antenna Transformer

-Now you can make your dream low band antenna with just 259feet of wire (~79m) and operate on five bands without use of tuner at legal power using as much as 3kW ICAS.
+Now you can make your dream low band antenna with just 259 feet of wire (~79m) and operate on five bands without the use of tuner at legal power using as much as 3kW ICAS.

 Features massive ferrite core weighing 1.25 pounds (0.57kg) and very low Insertion loss

 This is an End-Fed Half-Wave antenna (EFHW) transformer covering 160/80/60/40/30m amateur bands or any frequency in between.
-It transforms high impedance ~3000 Ohms at the end of half wave radiator to 50 Ohms and features very low insertion loss.
+It transforms high impedance ~3000 Ohms at the end of the half-wave radiator to 50 Ohms and features very low insertion loss.

 - NO TUNER needed!

 - Just adding a wire radiator of ~256 feet makes this antenna resonant on 160/80/60/40m.

 - The wire of ~133 feet will give you low VSWR on 80 and 40m.